Remember timesheets are due today and please forward expenses for travel to the Induction Days to your RD asap

 There is an unusually high number of donations to hurricane relief funds by people whose first initial matches that of the hurricane.

 Gelbach et al (2015) looked at the effect of this phenomenon in an educational setting.
 He found that students who had more in common with their teachers tended to achieve higher grades.

-So have a think.
+So, have a think.
 Have you found similarities with the students you teach?
 It could be anything; your favourite football team, you both have a dog, you both love your eggs hard boiled!
 Make sure you’re building strong relationships with the young people you’re interacting with so they choose the right role models.

-So, on that note, I hope you all have a relaxing weekend and a brilliant week ahead!
+On that note, I hope you all have a relaxing weekend and a brilliant week ahead!